premchander-revature/interviewquestions/.NET FULL STACK/C#Exception_Handling.md

 <blockquote>

 `Finally` block will be executed irrespective of exception.
-So while executing the code in try block when exception is occurred, control is returned to catch block and at last finally block will be executed.
-So closing connection to database / releasing the file handlers can be kept in finally block.
+So, while executing the code in the try block when an exception occurs, control is returned to the catch block and at last, finally block will be executed.
+So, closing the connection to the database / releasing the file handlers can be kept in the finally block.

 </blockquote>